harrywynnwill/market-place-tech-test/README.md

 # market-place-tech-test

-as a person from the marketing team
+As a person from the marketing team.
-So that we can offer our clients promotions on our products on our site I would like the site to have a promotions rules functionality added
+So that we can offer our clients promotions on our products on our site.
+I would like the site to have a promotions rules functionality added.

-as a person from the marketing team so that we can change with our consumers tastes
+As a person from the marketing team.
+So that we can change with our consumers tastes.
-I would like the system to be flexible regarding promotional rules
+I would like the system to be flexible regarding promotional rules.

-as a checkout person
+As a checkout person
-so that the promotional rules can be added to our legacy checkout system the client/checkout person must be able to scan the products in any order
+So that the promotional rules can be added to our legacy checkout system the checkout person must be able to scan the products in any order

 ## Shopping List